ABOUT

 • improvements in air quality and health

-• reductions in money spent for fuel and maintenance
+• reductions in money spent for fuel, maintenance, and repairs

 • to become safer drivers